Summary

 “A credit card is a valuable financial tool.
 However, students must be able to manage their credit cards responsibly to benefit from using the tool,” Davis says.

 Keeping your debt levels low will ensure that if there is an emergency, you’ll still have plenty of your credit line accessible.
-So, if your tire blows out or your cell phone falls in the toilet, you can purchase a replacement without exceeding your credit limit.
+So, if your tire needs to be replaced or you need to pay for an unexpected bill, you can use your credit card to cover it without exceeding your credit limit.

 6. Pay off your balance each month

 When you’re first building good credit, do your best not to carry a balance on the card.
-Use it for purchases you can afford and pay off the balance at the end of each month.
-What if you can’t?
-You are living beyond your means and shouldn’t be making those purchases.
+Use it for purchases you can afford, and pay off the balance at the end of each month.
+If you can’t do that, you’re likely living beyond your means and should reconsider making those purchases.

 7. Pay all your other bills on time

-Do you think only your credit card affects your credit?
-That’s how it used to be, says Sullivan, but “right now, there are a lot of folks, including credit bureaus, who are developing alternative credit scores for no-file people, which includes lots of young people.
+Your credit card isn’t the only thing that affects your credit.
+That used to be the case, says Sullivan, but “right now, there are a lot of folks, including credit bureaus, who are developing alternative credit scores for no-file people, which includes lots of young people.
 They’re giving some credibility to utility payments.”

-In 2018, one of the three major U.S. credit bureaus, Experian, launched Experian Boost.
-If you grant Experian permission to your bank account, this platform will report mobile phone and utility payments — which could give you more control over your credit score.
+For example, Experian launched Experian Boost in 2018.
+If you grant Experian permission to your bank account, this platform will report mobile phone and utility payments, which could give you more control over your credit score.

 All three major credit bureaus also collect and list rental payments on credit reports.
-But this is dependent upon landlords reporting this information, and not all do.
+However, whether or not your rent payment is reported to the credit bureaus is dependent on landlords reporting this information, and not all do.

 Sullivan says other dues, such as taxes and library fees, can make a difference, too.
 He has seen students whose credit has been ruined because they failed to pay a traffic fine.
-Davis agrees: “Paying all your bills — from apartment rent to your internet service — consistently and on time is essential.”
+Davis agrees.

 8. Don’t co-sign for your friends

-Consumer experts have a tip for you: Don’t do it.
-That’s because when a friend slips up – by taking on too much debt or missing payments to the bank — the co-signer can quickly see their own credit ruined.
+That’s because when a friend slips up – by taking on too much debt or missing payments to the bank — the co-signer’s own credit can be ruined.

 “You not only become liable for everything charged if your friend decides not to pay, but it could blemish your own credit record,” says Edgar Dworsky, founder of the website ConsumerWorld.org.

 Making your friend an authorized user also poses risks.
-Once again, their mistakes can hurt your credit, but — unlike when you co-sign on a card — you can easily remove an authorized user from your account.
+But unlike when you co-sign on a card, you can easily remove an authorized user from your account.

 9. Do not apply for several credit cards at one time